 Brigadier General (BGen) Andrew T. Priddy is currently serving as the Commanding General of 2d Marine Expeditionary Brigade (MEB) and the Deputy Commanding General of II Marine Expeditionary Force (MEF).
 Born in Michigan and raised in Channahon, Illinois, BGen Priddy received his commission in 1995 from the United States Naval Academy and graduated with a Bachelor of Science degree in Ocean Engineering.

-Colonel Shea was commissioned from the United states Military Academy in 1999.
+Colonel Shea is currently serving as the Chief of Staff for 2nd MEB.
+Colonel Shea was commissioned from the United States Military Academy in 1999.

 As a company grade officer, his operational assignments include: Rifle Platoon Commander and Combined Anti-Armor Platoon Commander with 3rd Battalion, 7th Marines (Unit Deployment Program and Operation IRAQI FREEDOM 1) and weapons Company and Company A Commander with 1st Battalion, 8th Marines (Operation IRAQI FREEDOM 06-08.2 and 9-1).

 Sergeant Major Mendez is currently serving as the Sergeant Major for 2d MEB.
 Sergeant Major Mendez is a native of Brooklyn, New York, and enlisted in the Marine Corps in January 1997.
 Upon completion of recruit training at MCRD Parris Island, South Carolina, Private First Class Mendez reported to the School of Infantry where he earned the MOS 0311 and was meritoriously promoted to the rank of Lance Corporal.